knpuniversity/javascript/knpu/ep1-basics/ajax-form-submit.md

 `form` tag.
 Give the form another class: `js-new-rep-log-form`.
 Copy that and head into `RepLogApp` so we can attach a new listener.
-But wait... there *is* one problem: the `$wrapper` is actually the `<table>` element... and the form does *not* live inside of the `<table>`.
+But wait... there *is* one problem: the `$wrapper` is actually the `<table>` element... and the form does *not* live inside of the `<table>`!

-When you create little JavaScript applications like `RepLogApp`, you want the wrapper to be an element that goes around *everything* that you want to manipulate.
+When you create little JavaScript applications like `RepLogApp`, you want the wrapper to be an element that goes around *everything* you need to manipulate.

-Ok, no problem: let's movethe `js-rep-log-table` class from the table itself, and instead add it to the `div` that surrounds *everything*.
+Ok, no problem: let's move the `js-rep-log-table` class from the table itself to the `div` that surrounds *everything*.
 Down below, I don't need to change anything here, but let's rename `$table` to `$wrapper` for clarity.

 ## The Form Submit Listener